google/ml-compiler-opt/docs/contributing.md

 pytype -j auto --overriding-parameter-count-checks .
 ```

 Pull requests will automatically be type-checked through Github Actions.
-We
+You
+can find the exact invocation used in the CI in '.github/workflows/main.yml`.
-require the type-checking jobs to succeed before merging a PR.
+We require the type-checking jobs to succeed before merging a PR.

 ## Code reviews